Portfolio Review Requirements

 Art, Art Education, and Design Portfolio Review Dates and Requirements

-Students interested in pursuing Art Education, Applied Digital Arts, Communication Design, or Studio Art requires both an application to the University and the successful completion of a Portfolio Review at either an in-person review or online through SlideRoom.
+Students interested in pursuing Art Education, Applied Digital Arts, Communication Design, or Studio Art require both an application to the University and the successful completion of an Online Portfolio Review through SlideRoom.

 ONLINE PORTFOLIO REVIEW